 The remaining images on this page were taken in Dolcoath South 340 Fathom Level.
-I went here on one of my days with Nick Le Boutillier.
+I went here during one of my trips Nick Le Boutillier.
 The pillars here were packed full of Tin and I managed to get a few samples.
 The miners here were Malcolm Harris and Billy (Cowboy) Bettison.
 Billy has told me since that he remembered this drive clearly, because it was very unsafe and unstable.
 Making it a very dangerous place to be.

 Billy Bettison has kindly written some lines on the life of a Development Miner.
 He has my thanks, a great addition to to the page and the history on here.